mkoromina/SAFFARI/README.md

 You will need to activate the snakemake conda/mamba environment prior to the pipeline execution.
 Note that in order to run snakemake pipelines, you should follow one of the two options:
 - set up a slurm or lsf profile as in https://github.com/Snakemake-Profiles/slurm or https://github.com/Snakemake-Profiles/lsf which will parallelize job submission and execution, or,
-- run *snakemake -s Snakefile* from within the directory where your Snakefile is stored by using screen sessions.
+- run *snakemake -s Snakefile* from within the directory, in which your Snakefile is stored, by using screen sessions in your local cluster.
+In this case, make sure that you add the ```use-conda``` flag in you command.

 ## Inputs